 - 1/2 tsp.
 Cajun spice

 Combine your garlic and butter and spread over the exposed meat of uncooked lobster tails.
-Squeeze your lemon juice over the tops of the lobsters and dust them with a hearty helping of your Cajun spice and Old Bay before broiling lobster meat to your liking.
+Squeeze your lemon juice over the tops of the lobsters and dust them with a hearty helping of your Cajun spice and Old Bay before cooking the lobster tail to your liking.
 Your taste buds will be so happy.

 3. Sweet and Spicy